 I will never forget the summer that I started using a visual schedule with my son, Logan.
 I found a laminated schedule board that had rows of clocks and a place to write in the time and activity.
 This was a huge hit with Logan, as he has a fascination with clocks.
 I was able to use these clocks as a guide to transition him from one activity to another.
 He loved it and followed it beautifully.
 I only wish I had discovered it earlier, because this made such a positive difference for Logan as his meltdowns diminished substantially that summer.

 Here are some resources for using visual supports:

 Another resource for you in developing a schedule is your child’s teacher.
 Check with the teacher to find out when and what type of schedule is being used successfully with your child in school.
 Other resources may be the psychologist who did your child’s evaluation or a therapist who works well with your child.
 You may also want to speak with the Autism Resource Specialists here at the Autism Society of North Carolina.

 Come on, summer!

-Juliette Heim can be contacted at email@example.com or 828-236-1547.Tags: ASNC, Asperger Syndrome, Asperger's Syndrome, autism, autism asperger parenting tips, autism north carolina, autism society north carolina, autism society of NC, Autism Society of North Carolina, Autism spectrum, Developmental disability
+Juliette Heim, an Autism Resource Specialist in ASNC’s Asheville office, can be contacted at firstname.lastname@example.org or 828-236-1547.Tags: ASNC, Asperger Syndrome, Asperger's Syndrome, autism, autism asperger parenting tips, autism north carolina, autism society north carolina, autism society of NC, Autism Society of North Carolina, Autism spectrum, Developmental disability